particle-iot/docs/src/content/integrations/webhooks.md

 If you have a large number of integrations you should investigate why.
 The event trigger is a prefix, so any event beginning with that string will trigger the integration.
 Using a combination of the prefix filter and mustache templates in many cases you can use a single integration for multiple tasks, eliminating the need to keep them in sync.

+{{!--
+## Organization integrations

+An organization integration groups together product integrations that are identical.

+- Available on basic (formerly growth) and enterprise plans
+- Changes to a grouped integration are automatically reflected across all integrations in the group
+- Ideal if your product runs on multiple devices and requires separate console products but share the same integrations

+For more information, see [organziation integrations](/integrations/org-integrations/).
+--}}

 ## Advanced topics